cloudmesh-community/sp19-222-100/project-report/report.md

 ## Conclusion

-- reiterate results and accuracy, future endeavors/predictions (if any)

-As stated earlier in the results section, the data is hard to conclude as there is only 32 entries.
+As stated in the results section, it is difficult to draw conclusions to the accuracy of this application of machine learning because there is only 32 entries total in the dataset.
 The precision, recall, and f1-scores varied each time the algorithm ran.
-The best number of neighbors for this dataset was an 8 as it had the lowest error rate.
+Likewise, the best n_neighbors argument varied with each testing and training dataset used.

-To better improve the results more canditates form past elections could be added to improve all results, it would require much more research on the topics they support as the information is more difficult to access.
-It would also improve in time as the amount of cadidates increased as their campaigne would be better documented and then added to the data set.
-The predictions would gradually get more accurate results with a lessor error rate as times go on.
+To better improve the results, more canditates from past elections could be added--it would require more in depth research on the topics they support as the information is more difficult to access.
+It would also improve over time as the amount of candidates increases and their campaigns would be better documented.
+The predictions would gradually get more accurate as time goes on.

 ## Work Breakdown